nextgis/docs_ng/source/glossary.rst

    TMS
    Tile Map Service
-     `OSGeo <http://www.osgeo.org/>`__ standard that describes an access to representation of geodata through the Internet/Intranet without an access to geodata itself.
+     A specification for Web Maps displayed by seamlessly joining dozens of individually requested image files over the internet. `OSGeo <http://www.osgeo.org/>`__ standard that describes an access to representation of geodata through the Internet/Intranet without an access to geodata itself.
+The difference between :term:`XYZ` and TMS is that the Y coordinate is flipped.

+   XYZ
+   Raster Tile Map
+      Slippy map (in OpenStreetMap terminology) or Tiled Web Map is a map displayed by seamlessly joining dozens of individually requested image files over the internet.
+X, Y & Z denotes the numbering scheme to serve the images.
+The images are commonly of the size 256 X 256 in PNG format.
+The difference between XYZ and :term:`TMS` is that the Y coordinate is flipped.

    Tile